Time Management Tips for Job Seekers

 - Schedule wisely: Balance your work responsibilities with your job search, so you don't let down your manager or co-workers.
 Avoid scheduling an interview on the same day as an important presentation.
 For some jobs, you'll need to do a take-home assignment; make sure to adjust your due date so there's no conflict with your current employer's needs.

-For Unemployed Job Seekers:
+For Unemployed Job Seekers

 While unemployed job seekers have to explain their unemployment during interviews, they often have a significant time advantage over employed job seekers.
 And yet, having tons of time can often lead to procrastination.
 Try these ideas to stay on track.

 - Keep a Standard Schedule: One perk of being unemployed is that you can skip setting your alarm clock.
 Still, try to stay on a regular schedule that mimics a workday.
-If you're staying up to the wee hours of night, a 10 o'clock in the morning interview can seem shockingly early.
-If you do better in the evening, and want to take advantage of your night owl tendencies, just make sure that you're still spending the amount of time you'd allocated to job search.
+If you're staying up to the wee hours of the night, a 10 o'clock in the morning interview can seem shockingly early.
+If you do better in the evening and want to take advantage of your night owl tendencies, just make sure that you're still spending the amount of time you'd allocated to job search.

 - Treat Searching Like a Job: In most jobs, days have a pattern, and work can get repetitive.
 Still, there are usually opportunities to switch between tasks to prevent boredom and burnout.
 Do this too with job searching: a week spent solely on writing cover letters is bound to be tedious (and could very well result in some unfortunate typos).
 Instead, schedule time each day to write cover letters, and time also to go to networking events, update your resume, and work on other job-searching tasks.